Have questions about Musio? Below are answers to some common inquiries:

 Do you offer demo versions of your libraries?

-While we don’t offer demo versions of individual libraries, you can try all of Musio’s libraries for free with no obligation!
-Simply visit musio.com and click "Try It Free" to start your trial.
+While we don’t offer demo versions of individual libraries, you can try all of Musio’s libraries for free with a 7-day free trial!
+Simply visit musio.com/pricing and click "Try It Free" to start your trial.
 This will give you full access to everything Musio has to offer so you can decide if it’s right for you.

 Can you provide a full Musio template for my DAW?